FrederikBjorn/safe-space-react-2024/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Already registered user

-To try out the functinoallity of the application you can login with the user:
+To try out the functionality of the application you can login with the user:

 #### Username: jonpe

 #### Password: jonpe

 ## Administration

 To register a new user, it is needed to login as admin user:

 #### Username: Thanos

 #### Password: Thanos1234

-Thanos, as the only user, has the power to create new userprofiles(both patient and professional), create new chatrooms and asign users to chatrooms
+Thanos - as the only user - has the power to create new userprofiles(both patient and professional), create new chatrooms and asign users to chatrooms.